 There are multiple factors to keep in mind when considering your bridge options:

-• Treatment Time: It takes longer to complete implant treatment due to preparation and healing time.
-You can receive a traditional tooth bridge in several weeks.
-Alternatively, it can take months to heal after implant treatment.
+- Treatment Time: Implant treatment takes longer due to preparation and healing time.
+You can receive a traditional tooth bridge in several weeks, but it can take months to heal after implant treatment.

 If you aren’t sure whether you need a traditional or implant bridge, we recommend contacting our office and scheduling a visit with our team.
 Traditional and implant-supported bridges are excellent choices for different reasons, and we’d be happy to discuss them with you.